jose-techcode/DevOps-Toolbox/README.md

 Acess localhost:9090 for Prometheus and localhost:3000 for Grafana.
 Grafana may take a while to fully load on localhost:3000.
 The username and password of Grafana is admin.

-# 7. Terraform features (cd terraform/debian or cd terraform/fedora)
+# 7. Terraform features (cd terraform/debian or cd terraform/fedora) need fix

 - `terraform init` (optional: -upgrade) - Start the project directory.